buerki/SubString/README.txt

 3) it is strongly recommended that n-gram lists do not contain n-grams across sentence boundaries
 4) input lists must be of the format n<>gram<>	0[	0]
-   that is, the words of the n-grams are separated by '<>' then a tab follows, then the frequency count.
-Optionally, a tab and possibly some other numbers follow, like document counts or measures of association strength.
-To convert lists into this format use listconv.sh as described below.
+   that is, the words of the n-grams are separated by '<>' then a tab follows, then the FREQUENCY COUNT.
+Optionally, a tab and possibly some more information may follow.
+This additional information could be document counts or measures of association strength.
+It is important to note that only the first number after the n-gram (i.e. the frequency) is consolidated.
+All following information is merely copied from the source lists to the output lists.

+To convert lists into the required input format use listconv.sh as described above.

 To consolidate n-gram lists, substring.sh is called like this: